-- struggle was celebrated and hundreds of members of the Dalit community had gathered in Bhima-Koregaon.
-People who had gathered to celebrate the event peacefully were attacked by mischief makers; an FIR has since been registered in respect of that attack. - Maharashtra Bandh was called by some of the groups against the violence against the members of the Dalit community.
-The Petitioner was not involved in calling for Maharashtra Bandh nor was he involved in any way in the Bandh activities. - the police to the members of the Dalit community when they were not attacked nor were any measures taken by the police to control the law and order situation when the call for the Bandh was given.
-As the Respondent No.1 failed on both the counts in maintaining law and order in the State, they have falsely filed an FIR against the Petitioner to put the entire blame of their failure on the Petitioner. - afterthought and has been registered after more than 72 hours after the speeches were given and also only under the pressure of certain vested interest.
+- on 1.01.2018 the 200 years of Bhima-Koregaon struggle was celebrated and hundreds of members of the dalit community had gathered in Bhima-Koregaon.
+People who had gathered to celebrate the event peacefully were attacked by mischief makers; an FIR has since been registered in respect of that attack. - The Petitioner states that, on 3.01.2018 a Maharashtra Bandh was called by some of the groups against the violence against the members of the Dalit community.

+- The Petitioner states that no protection was given by the police to the members of the Dalit community when they were attacked nor were any measures taken by the police to control the law and order situation when the call for the bandh was given.
+As the Respondent No.1 failed on both the counts in maintaining law and order in the State, they have falsely filed an FIR against the Petitioner to put the entire blame of their failure on the Petitioner. - The Petitioner states that the FIR is only an afterthought and has been registered after more than 72 hours after the speeches were given and also only under the pressure of certain vested interests.